 - Specific to tributary-scale oyster restoration, the Oyster Metrics Report (pg.
 24) describes adaptive management as "makes use of knowledge gained through data collection to refine both targets and metrics in route to meeting its ultimate goal."
 Continuing research and data will be used to reevaluate specific tributary acreage targets and the success metrics to reflect the best available knowledge and experience from oyster restoration in the Bay. - In addition to refining tributary targets and metrics as stated above, restoration partners will consider new knowledge that arises from future experience and research.
 These factors include new construction techniques, reef design, use of alternative substrate, etc. - The status of the restored oyster reefs will need to be monitored and assessed in the long term to determine if restoration has achieved the desired ecosystem changes.
+New monitoring approaches to reduce costs while still assessing reef performance have been researched and tested.
+The approach referred to as "rapid assessment protocol" may be employed in the future.
 This ecosystem change will take time, and previous restoration sites may need additional restoration treatment (shell replenishment, additional substrate and/or seeding) in the future to maintain the health of the oyster reefs.